The Word of God is very clear in that God does not call women to the office of pastor.

 If a woman was called to pastor, she would have a locale, a place, where she would be called to pastor.
 This would be pre-determined by God and placed upon her life while she was still in the womb.
 However, a problem would arise if she fell in love and decided to get married.
 Because once she gets married, her husband becomes her domestic head and he determines where they should live and how often they should move.
 This would never work, because if she was called to pastor, she would have to be in the area where her church was.
 And what if her husband was called to pastor?
 This would mean that her husband would have to live in the area where his church was.
 These two churches could be on opposite sides of the earth!
 However, these scenarios would never happen because women are not called to pastor.

-A woman who calls herself a pastor is a liar and is living in sin.
-This means--among other things--that God does not hear any of her prayers, and she is unable to receive anything from God by faith, because a person cannot be in faith when they are in sin.
-It also means that the people that attend her so-called "church" are not attending a real local church, because in order for it to be a local church, there must be a pastor there.
-This also means that the people attending there, and giving 10% of their income, thinking that they are tithing, are not tithing at all, because a tithe must be given to a local church--a REAL local church--not a pretend one.
-And if a Christian is not tithing, they are living under a curse.
-(Malachi 3:8-10)
+A woman who calls herself a pastor is a liar (because she is calling herself something that she is not) and she is out of fellowship with God.
+This means—among other things—that God does not hear any of her prayers and she is unable to receive anything from God by faith, because a person cannot be in faith when they are in sin.
+It also means that the people that attend her so-called “church” are not attending a real local church, because in order for it to be a local church, there must be a pastor there.
+This also means that the people attending there, and giving 10% of their income, thinking that they are tithing, are not tithing at all, because a tithe must be given to a local church—a REAL local church—not a “supposed” church.
+And if a Christian is not tithing, they are living under a curse (Malachi 3:8–10).

 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”